SAP-samples/teched2022-DT181/exercises/ex0/README.md

 Welcome to the workshop **DT181 - Boost Your Productivity in Developing SAP Fiori Apps**.\
 This workshop will guide you step-by-step through the process of creating a **SAPUI5 custom app** and blending it with the **SAP Fiori Elements Flexible Programming Model** which is available with SAP Fiori elements floorplans for OData V4.\
-Based on a **SAP Cloud Application Programming Model** service equipped with basic annotations, you will learn how to assemble your custom design from SAP Fiori Elements Building Blocks and leverage Controller Extensions with the help of **SAP Fiori tools** and the **SAP Fiori Elements Flexible Programming Model**.
+Based on a **SAP Cloud Application Programming Model** service equipped with basic annotations, we will learn how to assemble your custom design from SAP Fiori Elements Building Blocks and leverage Controller Extensions with the help of **SAP Fiori tools** and the **SAP Fiori Elements Flexible Programming Model**.

 ## Setting up Business Application Studio in an SAP SAP Business Technology Platform Trial Account